 Thomas Wildey and Amelia Charity Ellis

-Thomas1 Wildey was born in 1805 and baptized on 14 April at St. Mary's Church in Faversham in the County of Kent, England.
-He was the son of John Wildey and Mary (last name unknown).
-[1]
+Thomas1 Wildey (JohnA) was born in 1805 and baptized on 14 April at St. Mary's Church in Faversham in the County of Kent, England.
+[1] He was the son of John Wildey, a widower, who had married the widow Mary Coppen, nee Jones.
+[22] Mary had previously been married to William Coppen.
+[3]

-The family's travels finally settled in Rome, Oneida Co.
-NY. around 1849, according to daughter Harriet's obituary.
-[11]There Thomas and remained until their deaths.
+The family's travels finally led them to the city of Rome in Oneida County around 1849, according to daughter Harriet's obituary.
+[15]There Thomas and remained until their deaths.
 The 1850 census showed Thomas still working as a shoemaker and son Edward was now employed as a "boatman," likely on the Erie Canal.
-[12] In later census records he was described simply as a laborer, and in 1870, the last U.S. census in which he appeared, he was working as a lock tender.
-[13] He died sometime before 1880, when widow Amelia was found living with her daughter Harriet and son-in law Archibald Farr.
-[14] He is buried in Rome Cemetery, section B, plot 15, but does not have a headstone.
-[15] Amelia died of an umbilical hernia on 27 December 1884 in Rome, Oneida Co.
-NY and is buried in the Rome Cemetery.
-[16]
+[16] In later census records he was described simply as a laborer, and in 1870, the last U.S. census in which he appeared, he was working as a lock tender.
+[17] He died sometime before 1880, when widow Amelia was found living with her daughter Harriet and son-in law Archibald Farr.
+[18] He is buried in Rome Cemetery, section B, plot 15, but does not have a headstone.
+[19] Amelia died of an umbilical hernia in Rome on 27 December 1884 and is buried in the Rome Cemetery.
+[20]

 Thomas Wildey and Amelia Charity Ellis had the following children: